django-cms/djangocms-frontend/docs/source/grid.rst

  Grid plugins
 ##############

+The grid is the basis for responsive page design.
+It splits the page into containers, rows and columns.
+Depending on the device, columns are shown next to each other (larger screens) or one below the other (smaller screens).

-For details on how grids work, see, e.g. the `Bootstrap 5 documentation
+The details of the grid system are based on the Bootstrap framework.
+Therefore, for details on how grids work, see, e.g. the `Bootstrap 5 documentation
 <https://getbootstrap.com/docs/5.1/layout/grid/>`_.

 .. index::